Preserving the Forests and Rivers of the Upper Yakima River Basin

 Preserving for future generations

 KCT is the only local land trust that has a unique role in conservation and restoration efforts in the upper Yakima River basin.
-The Central Cascades is home to a diversity of habitat types that support a similarly diverse array of critical habitats for endangered wildlife from bull trout and Mid-Columbia Steelhead to northern spotted owl and wolves.
-The upper Yakima Watershed provides much of the water that supports fish, agriculture, and communities within the Yakima Basin.
-Through protection and restoration of essential habitats and maintaining critical wildlife migration corridors, there can be a pathway towards species recovery.
+The upper Yakima Watershed provides much of the water that supports fish, agriculture, and communities within the Yakima Basin. -In addition, the Central Cascades is home to a diversity of habitat types that support a similarly diverse array of critical habitats.

 KCT protects fish and wildlife and their habitat using a diversity of tactics including: